dppalomar/covFactorModel/README.md

 ```

 ## Usage of `covFactorModel()`
 The function `covFactorModel()` estimates the covariance matrix of the data based on factor models.
-The user can choose not only the type of factor model (i.e., macroeconomic, BARRA, or statistical) but also the structure of the residual covariance matrix, namely, diagonal and block diagonal by sectors.
+The user can choose not only the type of factor model (i.e., macroeconomic, BARRA, or statistical) but also the structure of the residual covariance matrix (i.e., scaled identity, diagonal, block diagonal, and full).
-We start by preparing some raw data:
+We start by preparing some synthetic data:

 ```r
 library(covFactorModel)